-The competition will culminate in the 13th Annual Undergraduate Writers’ Conference on Wednesday, March 30, 2016.
-Your essay is your ticket of admission to the awards ceremony.
+The 16th Annual Undergraduate Writers’ Conference is Wednesday, March 27, 2019.
+Your essay is your ticket of admission to the conference and awards ceremony.
+Submit your work to participate in a conference session and for a chance to win a cash prize!

 YOU’LL GET TO: